Vitols999/QMS-WIKI/DocRealtime.md

 Many GPS receivers (e.g. the above mentioned NL 8002 U Multi GNSS receiver and older Garmin devices) provide a (virtual) serial interface.
 Nowadays, devices with a serial interface are connected with a USB-to-Serial adapter to a PC.
 Check, if your operating system detects the serial interface provided by the adapter!

-[Ncat](https://nmap.org/ncat/) is a networking utility for the Windows operating system which reads and writes data across networks from the command line.
+[Ncat](https://nmap.org/ncat/) is a networking utility for the Windows operating system which reads and writes data across networks from the commandline.
 Ncat was written for the Nmap Project.
 It can be used as NMEA data transmitter.

 Proceed as follows to use this transmitter:

 * Activate NMEA data transmission in the GPS receiver.
 * Download the `netcat/Nmap` package for Windows from https://nmap.org/download.html (download file https://nmap.org/dist/nmap-7.70-win32.zip) and unzip it.
 * Identify the serial (COM) port provided by the GPS receiver with the help of the Windows device manager or similar tools.
-* Call `ncat -v -l 1234 < COM5` from the command line (replace`COM5` with the COM port found in the previous point!).
+* Call `ncat -v -l 1234 < COM5` from the commandline (replace`COM5` with the COM port found in the previous point!).
 This starts `Ncat` as TCP server transmitting NMEA data from the receiver via TCP.
-The following lines are shown in the command line window after the server start:
+The following lines are shown in the commandline window after the server start:

          ncat -v -l 1234 < COM5
          Ncat: Version 7.70 ( https://nmap.org/ncat )